8 Things to Know About Assisted Living

 Write down any special requirements or desires you have for a community and bring it with you when you visit the facilities to see if they can meet your needs.

 To help in your decision-making process, visit us at Homestead at Hamilton, a premier senior living community located in Hamilton Township.
 We are currently offering virtual visits.
 We’re here to take your calls and offer a personalized virtual tour.

 Our Hamilton assisted living professionals are standing by to help.
 We would love to answer any questions you may still have about your senior living options.
 You are invited to attend our open house events, which take place every Tuesday from 1 to 3 p.m.
-What’s more, our team has created a handy resource guide to help answer your questions.
+What’s more, our team has created a handy resource guide to help answer your questions and be sure to see our floorplan options.
 To learn more about Homestead at Hamilton or to make an appointment to visit, please contact us today.